-CMRC operates within a healthcare subsector poised for The integration of CMRC and Sukoon is progressing, substantial growth in the coming decades, driven by facyielding not only revenue but also operational synergies tors that include increasing life expectancy, an aging popthat position the combined entity for enhanced efficiency.
-A ulation, and the escalating prevalence of lifestyle-related significant development is the appointment of a new leadand chronic diseases.
-Anticipated demand for post-acute ership team, featuring Dr. Howard Podolsky as Group Chief services in the UAE is projected to reach 2,000 beds by Executive Officer and Amer Jeambey as Group Chief Finance 2025, reflecting an annual growth rate of 4%.
-In the KSA, and Investment Officer, bringing valuable expertise to steer the gap in PAC beds is even more pronounced, estimated the organization forward.
-The successful completion of the to reach 15,000 beds by 2025.
-This presents significant Dhahran ramp-up, achieving an impressive c.85% average growth prospects for CMRC, which is well-positioned to census, marks a milestone in the Company's expansion seize these opportunities due to its top-notch facilities, esefforts.
-In parallel, a 150-bed expansion in Al Khobar, KSA, tablished clinical quality, and proficient management team. is underway, with the first phase scheduled to go online in Furthermore, CMRC's internationally accredited facilities early 2025.
-Further expansion is planned in Jeddah, where play a pivotal role in attracting both local and international 200 beds are set to be operational by Q4 2024.
+CMRC operates within a healthcare subsector poised for The integration of CMRC and Sukoon is progressing, yielding not only revenue but also operational synergies that position the combined entity for enhanced efficiency.
+A significant development is the appointment of a new leadand chronic diseases.
+Anticipated demand for post-acute ership team, featuring Dr. Howard Podolsky as Group Chief Executive Officer and Amer Jeambey as Group Chief Finance and Investment Officer, bringing valuable expertise to steer the organization forward.
+The successful completion of the Dhahran ramp-up, achieving an impressive c.85% average census, marks a milestone in the Company's expansion efforts.
+In parallel, a 150-bed expansion in Al Khobar, KSA, is underway, with the first phase scheduled to go online in Furthermore, CMRC's internationally accredited facilities early 2025.
+Further expansion is planned in Jeddah, where 200 beds are set to be operational by Q4 2024.